hackclub/hackclub/workshops/that_was_easy/README.md

 `.play()` is a function that is a part of the Audio object, and it plays the sound.

-Now, if you save your `main.js` file, you'll note that upon reloading live preview, the `index.html` page now says "That was easy!"
+Now, if you save your `main.js` file, you'll note that upon reloading live preview, the `index.html` page now plays "That was easy!"
 And it was!

 Yay!
 We've added audio to our webpage.